 - As part of a larger company valuation for a merger or acquisition

 - As part of high-level strategic intellectual property or business planning

 - In order to obtain an independent valuation of intangible assets for capital gains tax (CGT) purposes

 - For a joint venture deal to establish whether the parties are contributing items of equivalent monetary value

 - In justification of tax returns

-While the instances mentioned above are the main reasons why intellectual property valuations are carried out, there are other important benefits of having a patent valuation or other such IP valuation carried out.
-Not the least of these is the recognition of the various discrete items of intellectual property that in some cases can make up more than 80% of a business’s value.
+While the instances mentioned above are the main reasons why IP valuations are carried out, there are other important benefits of having patent valuation or other such IP valuation carried out.
+Not the least of these is the recognition of the various discrete items of intellectual property that in some cases can make up more than 80% of a business's value.

-Together with the recognition of these discrete items of IP, for example the business’ patents or trade marks, comes an understanding of the part that these discrete items have to play in the functioning of the business.
+Together with the recognition of these discrete items of IP – for example the business' patents or trade marks – comes an understanding of the part that these discrete items must play in the functioning of the business.
 This understanding allows for a better ability to plan for the leveraging of that IP to maximise its value in the business.

-In some cases, just having a compass that points directly to the source of the intellectual property value differentiators in your business, and explained in a clear and understandable way, allows for the business, as well as its strategic planning, to be viewed in a new light.
+In some cases, just having a compass that points directly to the source of the intellectual property value differentiators in your business and is explained in a clear and understandable manner allows for the business and its strategic planning to be viewed in a new light.

 When management of a business has a good understanding of its intangible assets, they can leverage them for maximum value, such as for attracting investment.